CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 the test passes.

 ## Ability to Add Notes
+**Mark was assigned to implement the design and functionality for this feature, so if it's not done that's probably why.**

 we will need to have the ability for users to sign in and store their notes for this
 ### Functionality